-Issuing an expense advance represents a real challenge for companies.
-You need to be able to give employees a way to pay things, but giving the money up front can feel risky.
+Issuing an expense advance is a real challenge for companies.
+You need to be able to give employees a way to pay things, but offering money up front can feel risky.

-For smaller expenses, businesses tend to rely on company credit cards, or ask the employee to pay out of their own pocket.
-But both of these options are limiting: team members can't be expected to pay thousands of pounds from their own money.
+For smaller expenses, businesses tend to rely on company credit cards or ask employees to pay out of their own pocket.
+But both of these options are limiting: team members can't be expected to pay thousands from their own money on company needs.
 Meanwhile, company cards are often limited to managers, and can be hard to keep track of.

 Occasionally, expense advances are necessary.
 They let employees cover their expenses in the field without it affecting their own personal finances.